Frequently Asked Questions

 Question: Are your programs accredited?

-Answer: Our BS program in Computer Science has been accredited by the Computing Accreditation Commission of ABET since 2006.
-We are currently working on the accreditation of our BS program in Cybersecurity and BS program in Data Science (ABET started accrediting such programs only recently).
+Answer: Our BS programs in Computer Science and Cybersecurity have been accredited by the Computing Accreditation Commission of ABET since 2006 and 2021, respectively.
+We are currently working on the accreditation of our BS program in Data Science.

 Back to the top

 Answer: Absolutely!
 All of our BS programs have a Computer Science backbone.
-So, our students can major simultaneously in any two of our BS programs (Computer Science, Cybersecurity, and Data Science) by completing about 30 additional credit hours.
+So, our students can major simultaneously in any two of our BS programs (Computer Science, Cybersecurity, Data Science, and Software Engineering) by completing about 30 additional credit hours.

 Back to the top